liushichengdev/resume/README.md

-# This repo is for resume.
+# This repo is for personal resume.